 In this article, we’ll cover the distinct ways that Virginia law treats marijuana possession and distribution differently than other drugs.

-Specifically, we’ll outline the relevant Code sections that criminalize marijuana possession and distribution, the punishments you can expect, and how you can go about fighting the charges.
+We’ll also outline the relevant Code sections that criminalize marijuana possession and distribution, the punishments you can expect, and how you can go about fighting the charges.

 Marijuana Possession in Virginia

-As noted above, the Virginia Code treats marijuana possession differently than it does for other controlled substances.
+The Virginia Code treats marijuana possession differently than it does for other controlled substances.

 Before we continue with the Virginia-specific rules, however, it’s important to note that marijuana is still illegal at the federal level.